 The Internal Audit function of the Group is outsourced to IBDC (Malaysia) Sdn.
-Bhd for the financial year ended 31 March 2014.
-Internal audits were conducted on the internal control system of management control, sales and collection, purchase and payment, accounts payable, cash and bank management, inventory control management, property, plant and equipment management, human resource and payroll management of the Group's tourism business operations for the financial year ended 31 March 2014.
+Bhd for the financial year ended 31 March 2015.
+Internal audits were conducted on the internal control system of management control, legal, licensing, insurance, safety and security and property, plant and equipment of the Group's tourism business operations for the financial year ended 31 March 2015.

-The cost incurred for the internal audit function in respect of the financial year ended 31 March 2014 was RM42,068.
+The cost incurred for the internal audit function in respect of the financial year ended 31 March 2015 was RM28,295.

-Effectiveness Of The System Of Risk Management And Internal Control
+5. Effectiveness Of The System Of Risk Management And Internal Control